-The current and future operations of the Company, including development and mining activities, are subject to extensive federal, provincial and local laws and regulations governing environmental protection, including protection and remediation of the environment and other matters.
-Compliance with such laws and regulations increases the costs of and delays planning, designing, drilling and developing the Company's properties.
-See disclosure regarding environmental matters under the description of the Dumont Nickel Project (discussed below).
+The current and future operations of the Company, including development and mining activities, are subject to extensive federal, provincial and local laws and regulations governing environmental protection, remediation and other matters.
+Compliance with such laws and regulations increases the costs of, and delays planning, designing, drilling and developing the Company's properties.
+See below disclosure regarding environmental matters under the description of the Dumont Nickel Project.